Tivix/django-collections/doc_src/api.rst

 get_collection_items
 ~~~~~~
-Needs to be implemented by extension
+Automatically calls the function COLLECTIONS_REQUEST_CLEANER to convert request to appropriate format and then passes that to search()

-filter_further_parameters
+search
 ~~~~~~
-Automatically calls the function COLLECTION_FILTER_FALLBACK from settings if exists
+Needs to be implemented by all backends that extend this class

 backends.haystack.CollectionsSearchBackend
 ------

-get_collection_items
+search
 ~~~~~~
 Returns an array of SearchIndexes

 Views
 ********